openstack/adjutant/doc/source/guide-lines.rst

 .. warning::

-  Anyone writing API plugins that break the above convention will not be supported.
+  Anyone writing feature sets that break the above convention will not be supported.
 We may help and encourage you to move to using the underlying workflows, but the core team won't help you troubleshoot any logic that isn't in the right place.